BigSamu/Dev-Bot/README.md

 This process ensures a streamlined and automated approach to maintaining up-to-date release documentation in OpenSearch repositories.

+## Contributing

+Developers interested in contributing to this project can visit the [Developer Guide](docs/DEVELOPER_GUIDE.md) for instructions on how to set up the project in their local environment.

 ## License

-This app is licensed under the MIT License.
+This app is licensed under the [MIT License](LICENSE).